Ohio Peace Officer Basic Certificate Description

 Hocking College Public Safety Services will be hosting an OPOTC approved academy class running from August 9, 2021 to December 8, 2021; and January 4, 2022 to May 6, 2022.
 Classes will run Monday through Friday, 8:30 am to 5:00 pm.
 Some Saturdays and Sunday classes will be required for firearms, driving, radar, etc. Morning physical condition classes will start at 6:00 am.
 For further information please contact Commander Roger Deardorff.

 A Career as a Peace Officer Does Not Promise a Peaceful Workday

 Students with an Ohio Peace Officer Certificate from Hocking College have found numerous careers in local, state and federal law enforcement.

-It is important to note that students will not be able to become an Ohio Peace Officer until they are at least 18 years of age and they must be able to pass regular drug screenings.
+It is important to note that students will not be able to become an Ohio Peace Officer until they are at least 18 years old, and they must pass regular drug screenings.